American flamingo: Respiratory system

-For a flamingo, having such a long neck means adapting to an unusually long trachea.
-Tracheas are an important area of the respiratory tract; aside from directing air in and out of the lungs, it has the largest volume of dead space in the tract.
-Dead space in avians is around 4.5 times higher in mammals of roughly the same size.
-In particular, flamingos have a trachea that is longer than its body length with 330 cartilaginous rings.
+Animals with long necks must, by design, exhibit tracheal elongation; to connect the lungs to the nostrils or glottis, the trachea must at least be equally long with the neck; the trachea is an important area of the respiratory tract; aside from directing air in and out of the lungs, it has the largest volume of dead space in the entire tract, which is the portion of inhaled air which does not get utilized for gas exchange (not used for respiration).
+In avians, the dead space is around 4.5 times higher than in mammals of roughly the same body size.
+In particular, flamingos have a trachea that, if outstretched, is longer than its entire body length with 330 cartilaginous rings.
 As a result, they have a calculated dead space twice as high as another bird of the same size.
 To compensate for the elongation, they usually breathe in deep, slow patterns.

-One hypothesis for the bird's adaptation to respiratory alkalosis is tracheal coiling.
-Tracheal coiling is an overly long extension of the trachea and can often wrap around the bird's body.
-When faced with a heat load, birds often use thermal panting and this adaptation of tracheal coiling allows ventilation of non-exchange surfaces which can enable the bird to avoid respiratory alkalosis.
+One hypothesis for the bird's adaptation to respiratory alkalosis is tracheal coiling, which is an overly long extension of the trachea that often wraps other parts of the bird's anatomy.
+When faced with a heat load, birds often use thermal panting and this adaptation of tracheal coiling allows ventilation of non-gas exchange surfaces which can enable the bird to avoid respiratory alkalosis.
 The flamingo uses a "flushout" pattern of ventilation where deeper breaths are essentially mixed in with shallow panting to flush out carbon dioxide and avoid alkalosis.
 The increased length of the trachea provides a greater ability for respiratory evaporation and cooling off without hyperventilation.